Pagination allows the user to easily find and navigate through large amounts of content and breaks up content into multiple pages.

 - Disable the next and last arrow icons (and their labels) when the last page is selected.

 <nav>element to identify it as a navigation section to screen readers and other assistive technologies.

 - As pages likely have more than one such navigation section, it’s advisable to provide a descriptive

 <nav>to reflect its purpose.
 For example, if the pagination component is used to navigate between a set of search results, an appropriate label could be

 - Pagination is built with the ordered list

-olHTML elements, so screen readers can announce the number of available links.
+olHTML elements (only if the number of links exactly matches), so screen readers can announce the number of available links.

 Was this page helpful?